-SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

 FORM 10-K

-[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+\boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended June 30, 2000
+For the fiscal year ended June 30, 2001

-0R
+OR

-[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to
+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF 1934 THE SECURITIES EXCHANGE ACT OF

+For the transition period from to

 Commission File Number 0-22025

-AASTROM BIOSCIENCES, INC. (Exact name of registrant as specified in its charter)
+AASTROM BIOSCIENCES (Exact name of registrant as specified in its charter)

+Michigan 94-3096597

-Michigan (State or other jurisdiction of incorporation or organization)
+(State or other jurisdiction of (I.R.S.
+Employer

-94-3096597 (I.R.S.
-Employer Identification No.)
+incorporation or organization) Identification No.)

-24 Frank Lloyd Wright Drive P.O.
-Box 376 Ann Arbor, MI 48106 (Address of principal executive offices, including zip code)

-Registrant's telephone number, including area code: (734) 930-5555
+24 Frank Lloyd Wright Drive P. O. Box 376 Ann Arbor, MI 48106 (Address of principal executive offices, including zip co Registrant's telephone number, including area code: (

-Securities registered pursuant to Section 12(b) of the Act: None
+Securities registered pursuant to Section 12(b) of None the Act:

-Securities registered pursuant to Section 12(g) of the Act:

-Common Stock, no par value
+Securities registered pursuant to Section 12(g) of Common Stock, no par value the Act:

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No []
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Set g the preceding 12 months (or for such shorter period that the registrant was required to file such rements for the past 90 days.
+Yes \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. []
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-k of registrant's knowledge, in definitive proxy or information statements incorporated by reference 10 -K. \square

-The approximate aggregate market value of the registrant's Common Stock, no par value ("Common Stock"), held by non-affiliates of the registrant (based on the closing sales price of the Common Stock as reported on the Nasdaq National Market) on September 11, 2000 was approximately \$91 million.
-Excludes shares of Common Stock held by directors, officers and each person who holds 5% or more of the outstanding shares of Common Stock, since such persons may be deemed to be affiliates of the registrant.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.
+of Co The approximate aggregate market value of the registrant's Common Stock, no par value ("Cone closing sales price of the Common Stock as reported on the Nasdaq National Market) on July 2 mmon Stock held by directors, officers and each person who holds 5% or more of the outstandired to be affiliates of the registrant.
+This determination of affiliate status is not necessarily a conc 3, 2001 was approximately \$100 million.
+Excludes shares g shares of Common Stock, since such persons may be

-As of September 12, 2000, 33,842,388 shares of Common Stock, no par value, were outstanding.
+As of September 10, 2001, 42,343,351 shares of Common Stock, no par value, were outstanding 5 .

+DOCUMENTS INCORPORATED BY REFER RENCE

-Document
+Document Form 10-K Reference

-Proxy Statement for the Annual Meeting of Shareholders scheduled for November 15, 2000
+Proxy S Statement for the Annual Meeting of Shareholders scheduled for November 14, 2001 Items 10, 11, 12 and 13 of Part II

-Form 10-K Reference

-Items 10, 11, 12 and 13 of Part III $% \left(1,1,1\right) =\left(1,1,1\right) =\left($
+AASTROM BIOSCIENCES, INC.

 ANNUAL REPORT ON FORM 10-K

 TABLE OF CONTENTS

-Page No.
+Page

+No

 PART I

-Item 1.
-BUSINESS
+Item : 1.
+BUSINESS 3

 Item 2.

+Item 3.

 PROPERTIES

-Item 3.
 LEGAL PROCEEDINGS

-Item 4.
-SUBMISSION OF MATTERS TO A VOTE OF SECURITY HOLDERS

-PART II

-Item 5.
-MARKET FOR REGISTRANT'S COMMON EQUITY AND RELATED

-- SHAREHOLDER MATTERS

-Item 6.
-Item 7.
-SELECTED FINANCIAL DATA MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL

-ILEM 7.
-CONDITION AND RESULTS OF OPERATIONS

-Item 7A.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

-Item 8.
-FINANCIAL STATEMENTS

-Item 9.
-CHANGES IN AND DISAGREEMENTS WITH ACCOUNTANTS ON

-ACCOUNTING AND FINANCIAL DISCLOSURE

-PART III

-Item 10.
-DIRECTORS AND EXECUTIVE OFFICERS OF THE REGISTRANT

-Item 11.
-EXECUTIVE COMPENSATION.

-Item 12.
-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND

-MANAGEMENT

-Item 13.
-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS

-PART IV

-Item 14.
-EXHIBITS, FINANCIAL STATEMENT SCHEDULES, AND REPORTS ON FORM 8-K

-STGN ATURES

-01000

-EXHI BIT INDEX
+PART II Item 5.
+MARKET FOR REGISTRANT'S COMMON EQUITY AND RELATED SHAREHOLDER MATTERS 23 Item 6.
+SELECTED FINANCIAL DATA 24 Item 7.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS 25 Item 7A.
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK 27 Item 8.
+FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA 35 Item 9.
+CHANGES IN AND DISAGREEMENTS WITH ACCOUNTANTS ON ACCOUNTING AND FINANCIAL DISCLOSURE 48 PART III Item 10.
+DIRECTORS AND EXECUTIVE OFFICERS OF THE REGISTRANT 49 Item 11.
+EXECUTIVE COMPENSATION 49 Item 12.
+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 49 Item 13.
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS 49 PART IV Item 14.
+EXHIBITS, FINANCIAL STATEMENT SCHEDULES, AND REPORTS ON FORM 8-K 50 SIGNATURES 51